- Whole-home DVR delivers local antenna channels at full broadcast quality.

 And because the Dual HDMI cannot transcode video, it can’t reduce video quality to save bandwidth or storage space.
 You’ll need a strong network for streaming to the devices that the Dual HDMI does support, and your hard drive space won’t go as far.
 Perhaps for related reasons, the Dual HDMI doesn’t support out-of-home viewing either.

 Tablo’s other networked DVRs would be better options if any of those issues or omissions are dealbreakers.
-Otherwise, you can look to Plex or Channels DVR, which are trickier to set up than Tablo, but match (or in some cases, exceed) Tablo on features without sacrificing video quality.
+Otherwise, you can look to Plex or Channels DVR, which are trickier to set up than Tablo, but match (or in some cases, exceed) Tablo on features—including ad skipping—without sacrificing video quality.

 In a perfect over-the-air DVR world, Nuvyyo would just offer a Tablo model that could both preserve full broadcast quality and optionally transcode video as needed.
 Instead, as before, you’ll just have to decide which trade-offs you can most easily tolerate.

 Correction: An earlier version of this review said that the Tablo Dual HDMI offered a lifetime DVR service option.
-That option is only available with Tablo’s non-HDMI models (but has since been discontinued for all Tablo devices).
+That option had previously been exclusive to Tablo’s non-HDMI models (but has since been discontinued for all Tablo devices).